-The Perro de Presa Canario is a robust, Molosser dog that was originally bred for working livestock.
+The Perro de Presa Canario is a robust breed from the Canary Islands of Spain.
 The name of the breed is Spanish in origin, and often shortened to "Presa Canario."
-When properly trained and socialized, the Presa Canario is docile, devoted, and obedient to his family—however, they are natural guard dogs and highly suspicious of strangers, and will sometimes act aggressively towards people or animals they don’t know.
+When properly trained and socialized, the Presa Canario is docile, devoted, and obedient to its family—however, they are natural guard dogs, highly suspicious of strangers, and will sometimes act aggressively towards people or animals they don’t know.
 The Presa Canario’s stance is firm and vigilant, combined with a calm and confident temperament.

 Group: Working Group

 Weight: 84 to 110 pounds

 Coat and Colors: Short and coarse coat in brown/black; fawn; or brindle; occasionally with white markings